-Just relax and breath.
-Work, life, stress, traffic, there are so many things we deal on a daily bases.
+Just relax and breathe.
+Work, life, stress, traffic, there are so many things we deal with daily.
 Therefore, creating a relaxing room is just what the doctor ordered!
 Our lives are stressful and all we need to do is relax.
 Easier said than done.
 Coming home each day should feel like your sanctuary.
 Your escape from the outside world.

 Soft Touches to Creating a Relaxing Room